 To maintain your hair at night though, it’s best to pack your hair in a top knot and protect it with a satin bonnet or silk scarf to keep it in place.
-You can also sleep on a satin pillow case to ensure that your hair stays moisturized and frizz-free.
+You can also sleep on a satin pillowcase to ensure that your hair stays moisturized and frizz-free.

 Can I wash my faux locs hairstyle?

-To cleanse your hair, mix your favorite shampoo with water in a spritz bottle and spray the roots of your hair with it, making sure to gently rub it in.
+To cleanse your hair, mix your favorite shampoo with water in a spray bottle and spray the roots of your hair with it, making sure to gently rub it in.
 After, rinse with water, but make sure to avoid getting your hair drenched so that your hair doesn’t feel too heavy.

-Drenched faux locs can be difficult to dry and it can result in a mouldy and smelly hairstyle, which you obviously don’t want.
+Drenched faux locs can be difficult to dry and it can result in a moldy and smelly hairstyle, which you obviously don’t want.
 Over-washing your hair can also cause it to frizz too quickly, which will shorten the lifespan of the hairstyle and cause it to look unkempt.
 After cleansing, use your favorite moisturizer to give it a little bit of hydration.

 Why are faux locs so painful?